TheRob-N/RayBridge/README.md

 ## 🛰️ Overview

-**RayBridge** is an off-grid monitoring and visualization system designed to pair a **Raspberry Pi** with an **Orbic device running Rayhunter**.
+**RayBridge** is a monitoring and visualization system designed to pair a **Raspberry Pi** with an **Orbic device running Rayhunter**.

 It provides a clear, always-on operational view via: